All About Salik Dubai

 Is it necessary to register a Salik account for every vehicle?

 No. Even if you have more than one vehicle registered in your name, you have only one Traffic File Number.
 This Traffic File Number is used for one Salik account.
 However, if you own a vehicle in a different Emirate than Dubai, you can request to add it to your current account.
+Here is how to add or remove vehicles to a Salik account.

 What to do if the Salik tag is stolen, damaged or lost?